metno/py-mmd-tools/README.md

 can be done with the `move_data` script, e.g.:

 ```
-move_data /path/to/files-from-git/mmd-xml-<env> /path/to/new/storage "/path/to/data/files/*.nc" --dmci-update
+move_data /path/to/files-from-git/mmd-xml-<env> /path/to/old/storage /path/to/new/storage "%Y/%m/%d/*.nc" --dmci-update
 ```

+The two last arguments provide a search pattern in case the netCDF files are stored in subfolders, and to directly updated the metadata catalog, respectively.
+If --dmci-update is not provided, local MMD files will not be pushed to the catalog.

 # Installation